knudeallab-papers/clutch/README.txt

  * All rights reserved.
  **************************************************/

- - Open for the purpose of reproducibility for IEEE Access
+- Provided for verifying our paper's reproducibility by IEEE Access

-- You cannot distribute or copy this repository without KNU DEAL Lab's permission
+- [Note] You can NOT distribute or copy this repository without KNU DEAL Lab's permission.